wvallen/aggregatedfolds_live/src/posts/251129-crystallization-avoidance.md

 <figure>
   <img src="/images/251130-crystallization-avoidance.jpeg" alt="Four birds on a snowy ridge at w.oodland">
   <figcaption>
     Winter visitors at w.oodland, 2025.
 White-crowned sparrows feeding along a snowy drift at w.oodland.
-Their feet rest on ice while their bodies stay warm through countercurrent heat exchange, a small daily proof that phase transitions can be negotiated rather than surrendered to.
+Their feet rest on ice while their bodies stay warm through countercurrent heat exchange, a small daily proof that phase transitions can be negotiated with rather than surrendered to.
   </figcaption>
 </figure>